JKinsler/Solar_Viz/README.md

 #### News
 Popular articles about solar energy news and utilities are shown here.
-Users can click the article to go to the original news source.
+Users can click any article to go to the original news source.
 <img src="static/images/News.PNG" width="700">

 ## <a name="futurefeatures"></a>Features for Version 2.0